maopl/TransOpt/docs/source/index.rst

 ..
-TransOpt documentation master file, created by sphinx-quickstart on Mon Aug 19 16:00:09 2024.
+TransOPT documentation master file, created by sphinx-quickstart on Mon Aug 19 16:00:09 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.